Share this article

 Updated 19 Aug 2024

 Does travelling the globe and taking care of the pets in it sound like your idea of the dream adventure?
+Want to know how to become a pet sitter and secure your first sit?
 You’re in the right place, fellow pet lover.

 Naturally, if it’s your first time pet sitting, you’ll have a list of questions you’re raring to get answered ahead of applying to your first sit.